K-T0BIAS/Spline-based-DeepLearning/docs/README.md

 4. cd build
 5. cmake ..
 6. make
+7. make install or make install DESTDIR=/path_to_desired_directory

-7. to run the example : ./SplineNetExample
+8. to run the example : ./SplineNetExample